frederic-perez/AmE-dictionary/data/idioms.md

 __justice is served/done__ Proper punishment or fair treatment is given by the legal system. _Derek Chauvin was convicted of murdering George Floyd last week, and a number of words and phrases in our dictionary saw dramatic increases in lookups, including_ justice is served _and_ sea change.
 __K-car__ :two::hammer:
 __kangaroo court__
+__keen on (someone or something)__
 __keep (one’s) cool__ To maintain control of one’s composure, temper, or nerve in a given situation.
 __keep (one’s) eye(s) peeled (for someone or something)__ :three: To remain vigilant or carefully watchful (for something or someone). _They should be arriving any minute, so keep your eyes peeled._ _Keep your eye peeled for a birthday gift we could give your mother._
 __keep (one’s) head on a swivel__ To remain vigilant of one’s surroundings.
 __keep (one’s) slate clean__ To maintain an impeccable record; to refrain from committing any mistakes or wrongdoings.
 __keep (one’s) socks on__ To remain patient and calm, especially when beginning to become angry or upset with impatience.
 Usually said as an imperative.
 __keep (one’s)/an eye on (someone or something)__ :three: To watch someone or something carefully; to be attentive to someone or something. _Keep an eye on the Twitter._
-__keep (someone or something) in check__ :four: To limit or restrain someone or something. _Devils keep Hawks’ high-flying offense in check._
+__keep (someone or something) in check__ :five: To limit or restrain someone or something. _Devils keep Hawks’ high-flying offense in check._
 __keep (someone) in the loop__ To keep someone informed about and/or involved in something, such as a plan or project, especially that which involves or pertains to a specific group.
 __keep (something) straight (in one’s mind/head)__ To be able to understand something clearly and comprehensively; to keep the details of something clear in one’s mind.
 __keep (up) (one’s) end of the bargain__ To do as was promised in an agreement or bargain; to carry through with what one agreed to do.
 Also worded as “keep one’s end of the bargain up.”
 __keep a close eye on (someone or something)__ :two: To monitor someone or something closely. _Keep a close eye on this pot so that the soup doesn’t boil over._
 __keep a cool head__ To maintain a calm demeanor and think clearly in a difficult, stressful, or troubling situation.
-__keep a lid on (something)__ __1__ To keep the level of something from increasing drastically or beyond what is undesirable or dangerous. _They were one of the few countries in the EU able to keep a lid on unemployment during the recession._ __2__ To not allow something to become known to other people; to keep something a secret or classified. _No one else knows about it yet, so keep a lid on it for now._
+__keep a lid on (something)__ :three: __1__ To keep the level of something from increasing drastically or beyond what is undesirable or dangerous. _They were one of the few countries in the EU able to keep a lid on unemployment during the recession._ __2__ To not allow something to become known to other people; to keep something a secret or classified. _No one else knows about it yet, so keep a lid on it for now._
 __keep a sharp lookout (for something or someone)__ To remain vigilant or carefully watchful (for something or someone).
 __keep a tab on (someone or something)__
 __keep above water__ :three::hammer: _This is keeping myself above water._